by Anne Neville

 The assumption is often made that the longer the pregnancy the greater the bond with the foetus and, subsequently, the greater the sense of bereavement.
 However, care must be taken not to minimise the loss but rather assess it on an individual basis.

 Pregnancy loss is an emotionally traumatic experience and one which brings with it a deep sense of loss.
 The loss itself may take a number of forms – not only the actual physical loss of the child but also the shattered dreams and the blow to one’s self esteem.

-A number of authors, as quoted in White-van Mourik (1994), report far more negative reactions in women terminating a pregnancy for a foetal abnormality than for psychological reasons.
-Usually the pregnancy was planned and the loss of the wanted child through termination was therefore experienced as a loss of control on a number of fronts – biological, social and moral.
+In the case of foetal abnormality, usually the pregnancy was planned and the loss of the wanted child through termination is therefore experienced as a loss of control on a number of fronts – biological, social and moral.
 The conflict produced by the reality of the imperfect child erodes one’s self esteem.
 It often takes time and very thorough exploration of the impairment to reconcile the image of the hoped-for baby and the baby with the disability.
 There may be a great sense of failure as a successful reproductive human being and as a partner.

 After delivery of her 17 week foetus who had been diagnosed as having a variety of significant abnormalities, “Toni” was devastated to find that her son’s only visible problem was shortening of his lower legs.
 Her guilt was so great that she was profoundly affected.

 She isolated herself, becoming extremely paranoid, terrified that people would find out that she had terminated her pregnancy.
 She told friends and relatives that she had miscarried.
 She berated herself for not seeking a second opinion and for rushing into an abortion decision in an attempt to counteract her sense of failure in producing a child who was not “perfect”.
 She had rationalised a quick abortion as a means to distance herself emotionally from her child.